dfgHiatus/Status/README.md

 1. Install [ResoniteModSettings.dll](https://github.com/badhaloninja/ResoniteModSettings/releases/latest/download/ResoniteModSettings.dll)
 1. Start the game.
 Search for "Status" inside of ResoniteModSettings, any edits you make to the string variable will set your cloud status.

-To view your status, search for `https://api.resonite.com/api/users/U-(Your Name)`.
+To view your status, search for `https://api.resonite.com/users/U-(Your Name)`.
 The status will appear under `profile/description`

-*Note this mod doesn't give you the ability to view other user's statuses - this may be the product of another mod, or a LogiX creation*
+*Note this mod doesn't give you the ability to view other users' statuses - this may be the product of another mod, or a Protoflux creation*